 The first electronic cigarette was designed by Herbert Gilbert in the early 1960s.
 The tobacco industry refused to promote it, as it saw it as a threat to its huge tobacco market.
 In 2003, Chinese pharmacist Hon Lik patented what is known as the modern e-cig.

 There are approximately 500 companies worldwide that manufacture and sale these devices, which has become a $7 billion industry.
 As of 2015, approximately 4% of all American adults used ENDS on a regular basis.

 Electronic Nicotine Delivery System Litigation News

 When Ms. Berven pushed the activation button, she claims the device exploded, ripping a hole in her mouth and spewing battery acid across her body.
 Months later, Ms. Berven is struggling to pay for dental procedures, and bears scars on her face.
-To read more, click Wall Street Journal
+Published in Wall Street Journal - E-Cig Exploding Devices

 Electronic cigarettes are actually attracting a new population of adolescents who might not otherwise have smoked tobacco products.
 Researchers concluded that low-risk youths in the study, who went on to smoke regular cigarettes, may not have used nicotine at all if ENDS did not exist.
-To read more, click Science DailyE-cigarette Ads and Youth
+Published in UCSF - E-Cig Youth MarketingE-cigarette Ads and Youth

 Companies have rapidly increased advertising spending, from $6.4 million in 2011 to $115 million in 2014.
 Many of the themes used in advertising for cigarettes are also now used to advertise electronic cigarettes – including sex, independence, and rebellion.
-To read more, click CDC
+Published in CDC - E-Cigarette Youth Ads

 For additional news stories, click Levin Law News